derek154520/SuperBowlGUI/README.md

-Organizes superbowl data into an ArrayList.
+Organizes Superbowl data into an ArrayList.
 The GUI can search and sort through the list.
+Case sensitive.